RFlintstone/INF-Basecamp/A1W1P5 - Four digit sum/A1W1P5 documentation.md

 ## Assignment:
 A1W1P5

 ### Creation Date:
 04-09-2023

 ### What did I learn?
 I learned that you can convert a string to an array using

+### How did I learn it?
+Not applicable

 ```python
 input_to_array = [char for char in input_to_str]
 ```